 So, what are you going to do with all that glorious Stock/Broth you’ve made with your leftover turkey this year?
-I’m voting for Turkey Noodle Soup.
-It couldn’t be much easier.
+I’m voting for Turkey Noodle Soup – a family favorite.
+Once you have broth, it couldn’t be much easier, but a good canned broth will work, too.
 Feel free to make this with Chicken, as well.

 - 2 tablespoons Olive Oil